Category: PrefLetter

 PrefLetter

-March Edition of PrefLetter Now in Preparation
+March PrefLetter Now in Preparation!

 The markets have closed and the March edition of PrefLetter is now being prepared.

 PrefLetter is the monthly newsletter recommending individual issues of preferred shares to subscribers.
-There is at least one recommendation from every major type of preferred share with investment-grade constituents (two of them recently added); the recommendations are taylored for “buy-and-hold” investors.
+There is at least one recommendation from every major type of preferred share with investment-grade constituents.
+The recommendations are taylored for “buy-and-hold” investors.

-Additionally, those taking an annual subscription to PrefLetter receive a discount on attendance at my seminars.
+Those taking an annual subscription to PrefLetter receive a discount on viewing of my seminars.

 PrefLetter